sri-anya/FoodBlog/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

+## Work in Progress

+- **Subscription Form**: The subscription form is currently not functional.
+This feature will allow users to subscribe to our newsletter and receive updates directly in their inbox.
+- **Contact Form**: The contact form is also not functional at the moment.
+We will enable it soon so users can easily reach out to us with their queries and feedback.

 ## Contact

 For any inquiries or feedback, please reach out through the contact page on the application.